-1 The Company is obligated to provide benefits to Mr. Educate at existing levels for 6 months post-termination if his employment is terminated by the Company without cause and for 12 months if such a termination occurs following a change in control.
+2 The Company is obligated to provide benefits to Mr. Deal at existing levels for 6 months post-termination if his employment is terminated by the Company without cause and for 12 months if such a termination occurs following a change in control.
 The amounts shown represent the total cost of COBRA premiums for continuing such benefits over the applicable time period.

-2 The amounts shown represent the in-the-money value of unexercisable stock options that would immediately become exercisable upon the applicable triggering event, based on the Company's closing stock price on September 28, 2007, of \$36.11.
+3 The amounts shown represent the in-the-money value of unexercisable stock options that would immediately become exercisable upon the applicable triggering event, based on the Company's closing stock price on September 30, 2008, of \$23.05.
+None of Mr. Deal's stock options were in-the-money at the end of fiscal 2008.

-3 The amounts shown represent the restricted stock and restricted stock units that would immediately vest upon the applicable triggering event, based on the Company's closing stock price on September 28, 2007, of \$36.11.
+4 The amounts shown represent the restricted stock units that would immediately vest upon the applicable triggering event, based on the Company's closing stock price on September 30, 2008, of \$23.05.

-Long Term Stock Investment Plan permits the issuance of options through April 23, 2010, while the Braun Consulting, Inc. 1999 Independent Director Stock Option Plan permits the issuance of options through August 5, 2009.
+69,037 shares available, and the Braun Consulting, Inc. 1999 Independent Director Stock Option Plan, which has 6,683 shares available.
+All Braun Legacy Approved Plans permitted the issuance of options, the exercise price of which was equal to the fair market value on the date of grant.
+The Braun Consulting, Inc. 2002 Employee Long Term Stock Investment Plan permits the issuance of options through April 23, 2010, while the Braun Consulting, Inc. 1999 Independent Director Stock Option Plan permits the issuance of options through August 5, 2009.
 Under NYSE rules, use of these plans is limited, among other ways, to grants to persons who were not employed by the Company immediately prior to the Braun acquisition.
 No options have been issued under either of these plans since the Company's acquisition of Braun in November 2004, and the Company has no present plans or commitments to issue additional options under these plans.

-The HNC Legacy Approved Plans and the number of shares of Common Stock available for future issuance at September 30, 2007, under each such plan are the following: 1998 Practical Control Systems Stock Option Plan, 66,855 shares; 1999 Onyx Technologies Stock Plan, 880 shares; 1999 Systems/Link Corporation Option Plan, 7,553 shares; the 1999 eHNC Equity Incentive Plan, 100,743 shares; 2000 Advanced Information Management Solutions, Inc. Plan, 167 shares; 2001 Equity Incentive Plan, 754,711 shares.
-Each of the HNC Legacy Approved Plans permits the issuance of options, the exercise price of which was equal to the fair market value on the date of grant.
+The HNC Legacy Approved Plans and the number of shares of Common Stock available for future issuance at September 30, 2008, under each such plan are the following: 1999 Onyx Technologies Stock Plan, 880 shares; 1999 Systems/Link Corporation Option Plan, 7,553 shares; the 1999 eHNC Equity Incentive Plan, 100,743 shares; 2001 Equity Incentive Plan, 813,252 shares.
+Each of the HNC Legacy Approved Plans permits the issuance of options, the exercise price of which is equal to the fair market value on the date of grant.
 Each of the HNC Legacy Approved Plans permits the issuance of options through the tenth anniversary of the plan's adoption.
 Under NYSE rules, use of HNC Legacy Approved Plans is limited, among other ways, to grants to persons who were not employed by the Company immediately prior to the HNC acquisition.
 No options have been issued under any of the HNC Legacy Approved Plans since the Company's acquisition of HNC in August 2002, and the Company has no present plans or commitments to issue additional options under any of these plans.